The Landmark Herodotus:

 Herodotus was a Greek historian living in Ionia during the fifth

-b.c.e.
+century b.c.e.
 He traveled extensively through the lands of the

 Mediterranean and the Black Sea and collected stories, and then